humanmade/altis-documentation/other-docs/getting-started/README.md

 composer create-project humanmade/skeleton:1.0.0-beta1 my-project
 ```

+**Note:** You must have Composer v1.5 or newer.
+Run `composer self-update` to ensure you're using the latest version.

 Follow the interactive prompts to get started.

 This will create a new directory called `my-project`, set up the project, and install the Composer dependencies.
 This directory is now ready for you to start working on.